Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

 \nl In the meantime, in 2004, the first general proof of Arnold's stability statement appeared.
-It was by Jacques F\'ejoz, who completed investigations by the late Michael Herman \cite{fejoz04} -- but the different procedure that Herman had in mind did not rely with the necessity of handling, explicitly, good coordinates.
+It was by Jacques F\'ejoz, who completed investigations by the late Michael Herman \cite{fejoz04} -- but the different procedure that Herman had in mind did not {rely on} the necessity of handling, explicitly, good coordinates.
+Indeed, Herman conceived a proof based, besides on a ``twist-less'' KAM theory going back to H. Russmann \cite{Russmann:2001}, on indirect arguments of Lagrangian intersections in order to {bypass} the so-called ``secular resonances''.
+See \cite{chierchiaPi14} for more details.

-\nl In 2008, Boigey--Deprit's coordinates were rediscovered by the author \cite{pinzari-th09}, in a slightly different, ``planetary'' form.
-The rediscovery was motivated by the purpose of finding a {direct, constructive proof} of Arnold's stability statement.
-The utility of Boigey--Deprit's coordinates became suddenly clear: switching (in order to overcome certain singularities of the chart) to a regularized version, called ``RPS'' coordinates, (acronym standing for ``Regular, Planetary and Symplectic''), allowed to derive the Birkhoff normal form of the planetary problem, to prove its non--degeneracy, and hence completing the application of the Fundamental Theorem to the general problem.
+\nl In 2008, Boigey-Deprit's coordinates were rediscovered by the author \cite{pinzari-th09}, in a slightly different, ``planetary'' form. {The rediscovery was motivated by the purpose of realizing Arnold's program (\ie, applying the Fundamental Theorem quoted above directly to the planetary Hamiltonian) in the general case, so as to obtain a detailed information about the tori frequencies, the measure of the invariant set and the symplectic structure of the phase space.} The utility of Boigey-Deprit's coordinates became suddenly clear: switching (in order to overcome certain singularities of the chart) to a regularized version, called ``RPS'' coordinates, (acronym standing for ``Regular, Planetary and Symplectic''), allowed {them} to derive the Birkhoff normal form of the planetary problem, to prove its non-degeneracy, and hence to complete the application of the Fundamental Theorem to the general problem.
 These results have been published in \cite{chierchiaPi10, chierchiaPi11a, chierchiaPi11b}.